 Create a separate network just for IoT devices.
 If a hacker does manage to break in, the separate system would limit the hacker’s access.
 In particular, make sure the router on that network is secure by choosing a strong password, updating the firmware and software regularly, and closing ports that are common vectors for transmission.

 Use strong, unique passwords for IoT devices, just as you should on your computers, smartphones, accounts, and applications.
-And if you’re having trouble remembering all those different passwords, try using a password manager such as Avast Passwords.
+And if you’re having trouble remembering all those different passwords, try using a password manager.
 You should especially make sure to change the default passwords that come with your devices.
 Hackers know what these are and routinely check to see if they’re still active.
 If any of your IoT devices support multi-factor authentication, enable that, too.

 Check IoT devices regularly for security updates.
 Do they have firmware upgrades, perhaps to address a vulnerability?
 Has their software been updated?
 Do they now support passwords, multi-factor authentication, or other security features that you can now take advantage of?